Auslander's formula and correspondence for exact categories: Auslander's formula for exact categories

-\begin{remark} In \cite{Rump20}, Rump considers a localization theory of left abelian categories.
+\begin{remark} \begin{enumerate} \item Following \cite[Sections~2.4 and 2.5]{DmitryLowen15}, the exact structure on $\EE$ induces a Grothendieck topology (there called the additive single morphism topology) on $\EE$.
+Using this topology, one can define a category $\text{Sh}^{\text{add}}(\EE)$ of (additive) sheaves on $\EE$ and show that $\text{Sh}^{\text{add}}(\EE)\simeq\text{Lex}(\EE)$ (see \cite[Section~2.1]{DmitryLowen15}). \item In \cite{Rump20}, Rump considers a localization theory of left abelian categories.
 By \cite[Proposition~5]{Rump04}, left abelian categories with enough projectives are precisely categories of the form $\smod(\AA)$ for an additive category $\AA$.
 Any left abelian category has an exact structure given by all kernel-cokernel pairs \cite[Proposition~2]{Rump20}.
-Rump defines a category $Q_l(\EE)$ which is obtained by localizing the left abelian category $\smod(\EE)$ at a multiplicative system of morphisms, moveover, $Q_l(\EE)$ is exact (see \cite[Theorem~1]{Rump20}).
+Rump defines a category $Q_l(\EE)$ which is obtained as a localization of the left abelian category $\smod(\EE)$.
+Moveover, $Q_l(\EE)$ inherits an exact structure from $\smod(\EE)$ (see \cite[Theorem~1]{Rump20}).

-There is a natural functor $\theta\colon\smod(\EE)/\eff(\EE)\to Q_l(\EE)$ which is a localization functor by \cite[Lemma~5.2]{HenrardVanRoosmalen19b}.
-By \cite[Example~3]{Rump20}, $\eff(\EE)$ is a two-sided admissibly percolating subcategory if $\EE$ is left quasi-abelian and then $\theta$ is an equivalence.
-Hence, the second row reduces to Rump's localization sequence in many cases.
-Furthermore, \cite[corollary~2]{Rump20} shows that the embedding $\EE\to \textbf{Q}_l(\EE)$ is an equivalence if and only if $\EE$ is abelian.
-In this case, the top and middle line of this diagram are equivalent. \end{remark}
+There is a natural functor $\theta\colon\smod(\EE)/\eff(\EE)\to Q_l(\EE)$, which is a localization functor by \cite[Lemma~5.2]{HenrardVanRoosmalen19b}.
+By \cite[Example~3]{Rump20}, $\eff(\EE)$ is a percolating subcategory if $\EE$ is left quasi-abelian and then $\theta$ is an equivalence.
+Hence, the second row reduces to Rump's localization sequence in some interesting cases.
+Furthermore, \cite[Corollary~2]{Rump20} shows that the embedding $\EE\to \textbf{Q}_l(\EE)$ is an equivalence if and only if $\EE$ is abelian.
+In this case, the top and middle line of this diagram are equivalent.